 Get on the casters!

-When bites fade, I’ll loosefeed casters and fish two on the hook on the lighter rig, giving me the chance of some roach.
+When bites fade, loose feeding casters and fishing two on the hook on the lighter 0.8g rig will give you better chance of targetting other species like roach.

 Fish close to cover

-My target area is a clear area at the bottom of the near slope in the main depth of the river at around 5m to 6m out.
+Target the bottom of the near slope in the main depth of the river at around 5m to 6m out.
+This feature offers depth and cover that the fish feel comfortable to feed in.
+The flow of the river will also keep this area free of debris and silt.